World Boxing Council: Undisputed Championship Ring

+Main Event World Championship Chain and Pendant

+In February 2026, the WBC, in conjunction with Rasheen Farlow, WBC Head of Global Brand Strategy and Cultural Partnerships and the WBC Crown Series Creator and Architect, fabricated by the Bite Club LLC unveiled the Main Event World Championship Chain and Pendant to be awarded to the winner of a WBC World Championship bout serving as the headline match.

 Trans athletes

 In an exclusive interview with The Telegraph in 2022, WBC President Mauricio Sulaiman said that the WBC would ban transgender fighters from competing against cisgender fighters "so the dangers of a man fighting a woman will never happen", and would instead introduce a separate trans category of competition wherein athletes would be divided by their gender assigned at birth.
 Sulaiman called for current fighters who may be trans to come forward and register accordingly.

 Controversies

 In early 1998, Roy Jones Jr. announced that he was relinquishing his WBC light heavyweight title.
 In response, the WBC ordered a bout between Graciano Rocchigiani from Germany and the former champion Michael Nunn to fill the vacancy, sanctioning it as a world championship match.
 On 21 March 1998, Rocchigiani won the fight and a WBC belt; in the subsequent WBC rankings, he was listed as "Light Heavyweight World Champion".

 Jones, however, had a change of heart and asked if the WBC would reinstate him as the champion.
 In a move that violated nearly a dozen of its own regulations, the WBC granted the reinstatement.
 Rocchigiani received a letter from the WBC advising that the publication of his name as champion was a typographical error and he had never been the official title holder.

 Rocchigiani immediately filed a lawsuit against the WBC in a U.S. federal court, claiming that the organization's actions were both contrary to their own rules and injurious to his earning potential (due to diminished professional stature).
 On 7 May 2003, the judge ruled in Rocchigiani's favor, awarding him $31 million (U.S.) in damages and reinstating him as a former WBC champion (Rocchigiani had lost a bout since his WBC title match).

 The following day, the WBC sought protection by filing for Chapter 11 bankruptcy (i.e., corporate debt restructuring) in Puerto Rico.
 The organization spent the next 13 months trying to negotiate a 6-figure settlement with Rocchigiani, but the fighter at first rejected the proposal.

 On 11 June 2004, the WBC announced it would enter Chapter 7 bankruptcy liquidation (i.e., business closing and total asset sell-off) proceedings, effectively threatening its existence.
 This action prompted some in the boxing community to plead with Rocchigiani to settle the dispute, which he did in mid-July 2004.